atoum/autoloop-extension/README.md

 ## Use it

-When the extension is loaded a new option is available :
+When the extension is loaded a new option is available:

 ```
 --autoloop: Automaticly relaunch tests on file change (implies --loop)
 ```

-So, instead of launch the loop mode like this (an having to press enter each time you want to run the tests) :
+So, instead of launch the loop mode like this (an having to press enter each time you want to run the tests):

 ```
 ./vendor/bin/atoum --loop
 ```

-Just run the tests like this :
+Just run the tests like this:

 ```
 ./vendor/bin/atoum --autoloop
 ```

 All your usual options are available.

 ## Tips